Collaborative Learning via Prediction Consensus: Reasoning for confidence weighting factor

 As the comparison is made with respect to the same time step $t$, we drop the $t$ notation from now on.
 Let $\{a_{0},..,a_{N-1}\}$ be the cosine similarity between a regular agent $i$ and others inside agent $i$'s confident region, and $\{b_{0},..,b_{N-1}\}$ be the cosine similarity between $i$ and others outside agent $i$'s confident region.
 By confident region, we mean region with low entropy in class probabilities, i.e. the model is more sure about the prediction.
-Further, we make the following assumptions:
+Further, we make the following assumptions: \begin{enumerate}[label=\alph*)] \itemsep{0em} \item for $\xx'$ in agent $i$'s confident region, we have low entropy of predicted class probabilities: $\mathcal{H}(\ff_{\thetav_i^{(t-1)}}(\xx'))=1/c_1$; while for $\xx'$ outside agent $i$'s confident region, we have $\mathcal{H}(\ff_{\thetav_i^{(t-1)}}(\xx'))=1/c_2$.
+We further assume $0<c_2 <c_1$.